ferrocker/BITCOIN-QUANTUM/README.md

-# MoneroGlobalPrivate
+# Monero
-MoneroGlobalPrivate, fast, private, global, unique cryptocurrency.
+The new Quantum technnology is here, fast, private, global, unique cryptocurrency.